basementuniverse/asobi/server/README.md

   /**
-   * These functions will be called at specific points in a game's lifecycle */
+   * These functions will be called at specific points in a game's lifecycle *
+   * All of these hooks are optional, so you can define only the ones you need */
   hooks: {
+    /**
+     * This hook is called after setting up the default routes but before setting
+     * up the error handler (which should be setup last) *
+     * It allows you to define custom routes, middleware, etc.
+     */
+    setup: (api: Express): void => {
+      // Define custom routes here...
+    },

     /**
      * A player has created a new game
      *